 Taiwan has been adopting the National Health Insurance (NHI) system for the past 22 years.
 Under this system, all Taiwanese citizens carry an NHI identity card containing their brief medical history whenever they seek for medical service in the hospital.
 In contrast to the NHS in the UK, the NHI system in Taiwan is primarily funded by insurance premium, which the NHI card is also used to bill the national insurer.

 As a result of that, most medical decisions made would have to take into consideration whether the cost will be approved by the national insurer.
 The other main difference is the absence of a referral system in the Taiwanese NHI system for patients to seek any specialist service.
 Therefore, Taiwanese citizens can see any consultant they wish without needing a referral from the GP, and unlike in the UK, there is generally no waiting list to be seen by the consultant.
 However, this has also led to problems such as overcrowding in main tertiary hospitals and the short consultation time spent on each patient.
-In terms of diabetic care service in Taiwan, despite most diabetes patients are taken care at primary level by the GPs, there is no standard national guideline on the long-term follow up management plan by GP for each patient.
-This has always been a problem for new diabetic patients who were admitted to the hospital without knowing the previous blood investgation levels: Glucose levels, HbA1C, lipid profile, and results for regular organ checks (screening for retinoapthy, neuropathy, nephropathy and great vessels disease).
+In terms of renal care service in Taiwan, most chronic kidney disease (CKD) patients will be taken care by a nephrologist consultant in the hospital, and there is no standard national guideline on the long-term follow up management plan by GP for each patient.
+Patients who require hemodialysis will be referred to a dialysis center near to them and will be seeing the consultant in the clinic every few months.
+In between, the dialysis center specialist nurses will be responsible in monitoring the patients' vital signs and lab results before and after every dialysis, and making tuning and adjustment in their hemodialysis parameters.
+The results will be reviewed by the consultants when they see the patients in the clinic.

-Learning objective 3: What are the primary and secondary prevention practices for common chronic endocrinology diseases in the Taiwanese government healthcare system?
+Learning objective 3: What are the primary and secondary prevention practices for common renal diseases in the Taiwanese government healthcare system?

 Similar to the UK, there are health education clinics where experienced health educators will organize sessions to provide advice and negotiate with the patients in improving their lifestyle.
 Smoking cessation is strongly adviced and further assistance would be provided to the patients if requested.
+Every patient with chronic kidney disease will also be referred to see a dietician to provide advice on the diet and appropriate amount of fluid intake.
 The main challenge in the primary prevention in Taiwanese population is the health-seeking behavior of the local population, which tend to seek for medical advice only when they have suffered from a condition.
-Although the local population appear to be very aware of their health, they tend to dismiss the impact of lifestyle changes on chronic conditions such as diabetes mellitus and lipid disorders.
-Secondary prevention strategies are similar to the UK, which include initiating treatment such as aspirin for patients with cerebrovascular diseases and statins for patients with abnormal lipid profile.
-Besides, regular monitoring of HbA1C and complications of diabetes have also been practiced in Taiwan, but the number of patients who do not attend these follow-ups are much higher than in the UK.
+Although the local population appear to be very aware of their health, they tend to dismiss the impact of lifestyle changes on chronic conditions such as diabetes mellitus and chronic kidney diseases.
+In terms of diabetes mellitus, regular monitoring of HbA1C and renal function has also been practiced in Taiwan to reduce the incidence of diabetic complications such as renal nephropathy, but the number of patients who do not attend these follow-ups are much higher than in the UK.